-The majority of Chinese people also believe the society is fair in general.
-They also tend to agree that their ability and effort are rewarded with a fair income.
+Interestingly, Chinese respondents appear to share perceptions common to Americans who discuss economic inequality as an issue of pulling oneself up by their bootstraps.
 When asked to list the primary reasons for inequality in China, the majority of people (53.4%) attribute to individual factors such as ability, effort, and education.
 When people blame external factors, they attribute the blame to the rich failing to help the poor, rather than blaming government policies.
+These perceptions of the root causes of inequality may further exculpate blame from the state, helping to further elucidate our understanding of regime satisfaction.